conda-forge/conda-forge.github.io/src/meta.rst

 .. admonition:: Deprecated

-    Adding ``numpy x.x`` to the build and run sections translates to a matrix pinned to all available numpy versions (e.g. 1.11, 1.12 and 1.13).
+    Adding ``numpy x.x`` to the host and run sections translates to a matrix pinned to all available numpy versions (e.g. 1.11, 1.12 and 1.13).
 In order to optimize CI ressources usage this option is now deprecated in favour of the apporach described above.